JurgenHasmeta22/movielandia/.github/copilot-instructions.md

 ### Database Practices

-- Use Prisma for database modeling, ensuring alignment with the existing schema.
+- Database Modeling with Prisma: Utilize Prisma for efficient and flexible database modeling.
+It ensures that the data structure is well-defined and aligns with the existing schema, allowing for seamless integration and consistency across the application.

-- Perform CRUD operations only after verifying database entities.
+- Data Validation: Before performing any Create, Read, Update, or Delete (CRUD) operations, always verify the existence and integrity of the relevant database entities.
+This prevents issues such as orphaned records, data inconsistencies, and ensures data accuracy.

 ### Git Usage